Drainage Assistance Program

 Eligible projects must have a public contribution of water involved (drainage from City streets, rights of way or City owned property) and typically meet one or more of the following criteria:

-- blocked or clogged drainage pipes on private property (resulting in severe erosion or structural flooding)
+- blocked or clogged drainage pipes on private property (resulting in severe erosion or structural flooding); or,

 Examples of projects that are not eligible:

 - nuisance yard flooding;

 - drainage problems caused by poor landscaping or yard grading;

 - roof/gutter drain problems;

 - runoff from adjacent, private properties; or,